Rescue & Adoption

 The opportunity to romp with dogs in our large outdoor play area prior to the decision to adopt.
 Bring your pets to see if they're compatible with the dog you're considering for adoption.

 Payment of deposits to hold an animal until Golden Paw can get it spayed/neutered and vaccinated and have any health needs addressed.
 We know how excited you'll be to take home your new pet, so this is generally done within a week of paying a deposit.
 If the animal is already spayed/neutered and has all of its vaccinations, then no deposit is required; the adoption can be completed and the animal can go home immediately.

 Adoption fees vary by breed, age and medical needs of the animal.
 These fees include all veterinary care, such as spaying/neutering, vaccinations, and treatment of any known medical conditions prior to adoption.

-These adoption fees may seem high, but so are the costs of running a private non-government funded rescue shelter.
-There are veterinary expenses, the costs of preventive vaccines, and flea/tick and worming treatments, plus the costs of food and care for well over 200 animals at any given time.
+These adoption fees cover the costs of running a private non-government funded rescue shelter.
+There are veterinary expenses, the costs of preventive vaccines, and flea/tick and worming treatments, costs of food and care for well over 200 animals at any given time.
 Don't forget we also have to pay for city and state license fees, utilities, supplies, building maintenance, and staff costs.
 This is only a partial list of the costs of running a rescue shelter.